Mail Room Policy and Procedures

 Regular size (#10) envelopes may be left unsealed.
-They can be sealed by the postage machine if the flaps are left extended (overlapping each other).
+They can be sealed by the postage machine if the flaps are not left extended (overlapping each other).
 When putting mail in envelopes, please make sure that the contents are completely in the envelope so contents do not fall out and the flap can be sealed easily.

 Envelopes of odd size or large envelopes must be sealed by the sender.
 The sealing machine cannot handle these odd sizes.